Savate: Savate de rue

 Savate did not begin as a sport, but as a martial art for self-defence taught in the streets of Paris and Marseille.
 This type of savate was known as Savate de Rue (street savate).
 In addition to kicks and punches, savate de rue incorporates knee and elbow strikes as well as joint locks, sweeps, throws, headbutts and takedowns.

 Events

 The International Savate Federation (Federation Internationale de Savate) holds World Championships in three disciplines: Savate Assaut, Savate Combat and Canne de combat.
-World Savate Combat Championships are being held for Seniors (over 21 years) and Juniors (18 to 21 years).
+World Savate Combat Championships are held for seniors (over 21 years) and juniors (18 to 21 years).